hunglvosu/hunglvosu.github.io/_pages/about.md

 I am interested in Theoretical Computer Science in general and Graph Algorithms in particular.
 Before coming to Umass, I was a <a href = "http://www.pims.math.ca/scientific/postdoctoral/postdoctoral-fellows#pdf-2018">PIMS</a> postdoc at the Compter Science Department, University of Victoria, hosted by <a href = "http://webhome.cs.uvic.ca/~val/">Valerie King</a>.
 I received a Ph.D. in Computer Science from Oregon State University.
 I am fortunate enough to have <a href="http://blogs.oregonstate.edu/glencora/">Cora Borradaile</a> as my advisor.
 Long time ago, I got a B.S. degree in Computer Science (honors program) from <a href="http://en.hust.edu.vn/home">Hanoi University of Science and Technology</a>.

+**I am looking for PhD students** working with me starting from Fall 20201 (application due by December 15, 2020).
+If you are interested, please be in touch with me **after** you complete your application.
+Please check out [here](https://www.cics.umass.edu/admissions/application-instructions) for general requirement; GRE is NOT required for PhD admission.
+Having a good math background will be appreciated.
+Note that I cannot answer questions regarding your chance of being admitted, so please do not ask.

 ## News

 - **[August 2020]** New preprint "A Unified and Fine-Grained Approach for Light Spanners" is uploaded to [Arxiv](https://arxiv.org/pdf/2008.10582.pdf).